AVsitter/avsitter.github.io/pages/avsitter2/avsitter2_prop.md

 {% include important.html content="If you compiled [AV]object from GitHub yourself, this section doesn't apply, as the script won't have the AVsitter experience by Code Violet." %}

-For automatic attachments to work, Users will need to enable the experience <u>'AVsitter'</u> (created by Code Violet) on their land.
-An experience may be enabled at the Estate or Parcel level by <a href="//avsitter.com/pics/experiences.jpg">adding it to the <b>'Allowed Experiences'</b> list</a>.
-For an excellent explanation, <a href="https://www.youtube.com/watch?v=3gcy403FtAk">see this video by Froukje Hoorenbeek</a>.
-Be sure to choose <a href="//avsitter.com/pics/experiences2.jpg">the experience created by Code Violet</a> as anyone could have accidentally created an experience with the same name.
+For automatic attachments to work, Users will need to enable the experience <ins>'AVsitter'</ins> (created by Code Violet) on their land.
+An experience may be enabled at the Estate or Parcel level by [adding it to the **'Allowed Experiences'** list](https://avsitter.com/pics/experiences.jpg).
+For an excellent explanation, [see this video by Froukje Hoorenbeek](https://www.youtube.com/watch?v=3gcy403FtAk).
+Be sure to choose [the experience created by Code Violet](https://avsitter.com/pics/experiences2.jpg) as anyone could have accidentally created an experience with the same name.

-You can find out more about 'experiences' on the <a href="https://community.secondlife.com/t5/English-Knowledge-Base/Experiences-in-Second-Life/ta-p/2744686">SL blog</a> and in the <a href="http://wiki.secondlife.com/wiki/Category:Experience_Tools">SL scripting WIKI</a>.
+You can find out more about 'experiences' on the [SL blog](https://community.secondlife.com/t5/English-Knowledge-Base/Experiences-in-Second-Life/ta-p/2744686) and in the [SL scripting WIKI](http://wiki.secondlife.com/wiki/Category:Experience_Tools).

-{% include important.html content="If users do not enable the <u>'AVsitter' by Code Violet</u> experience then each prop will require permission to attach and the owner may receive the message \"To enable auto-attachments, please enable the experience in About Land.\" (<a href='//avsitter.com/qa/251/'>discussion</a>)" %}
+{% include important.html content="If users do not enable the <ins>'AVsitter' by Code Violet</ins> experience then each prop will require permission to attach and the owner may receive the message \"To enable auto-attachments, please enable the experience in About Land.\" ([discussion](https://avsitter.com/qa/251/))" %}

 ## Rezzing Props by BUTTON
-If you want a <a href="/avsitter2_avpos.html#button">BUTTON</a> to trigger a prop, first <a href="/avsitter2_prop.html#setting-up-a-prop-with-avsittertrade">create the prop as normal</a> so that it rezzes for a pose, then edit the notecard to change the &lt;trigger_name&gt; of the prop to match your BUTTON.
+If you want a [BUTTON](/avsitter2_avpos.html#button) to trigger a prop, first [create the prop as normal](/avsitter2_prop.html#setting-up-a-prop-with-avsittertrade) so that it rezzes for a pose, then edit the notecard to change the &lt;trigger_name&gt; of the prop to match your BUTTON.
 Alternately, add the PROP line manually to your notecard. e.g.

 	BUTTON Rez Guitar
 	...